Casady School: Interdisciplinary Studies

 Dr. Richard B. Hays of Duke University's Divinity School stated that,"Casady's new Interdisciplinary Studies program will seek to integrate study of the humanities with civic service.
 Historically speaking, that should not be surprising at all, but in our current environment, it sounds like a novel idea!
 I look forward to hearing more about this program's development towards producing graduates who are historically informed, intellectually reflective, and compassionately engaged civic servants.”

 Athletics

 Casady students have the option to choose from 21 different sports that are offered during three seasons for the academic year.
-Casady School is a competing member of the Southwest Preparatory Conference and is a member of the Independent Schools Association of the Southwest.
-Casady School is also a members of Oklahoma City's Catholic Grade School Athletic Association for teams in grades 4–8.
+Casady School is a member of the Oklahoma Secondary School Activities Association for the majority of sports, the Southwest Preparatory Conference for Field Hockey and Boys’ Volleyball, and the Catholic Grade School Athletic Association.

 Since 1956 Casady has won 154 SPC championships.
+Casady changed its affiliation for the majority of sports beginning from the SPC to the OSSAA with competitions in OSSAA beginning in the fall of 2023.

 Religion

 Casady students attend services daily at the Chapel of St. Edward the Confessor.
 Built soon after the school was renamed Casady in 1948, the Chapel underwent a $2 million expansion in 2011.